 Greek Yogurt Pasta Sauce

-“Easy, delicious, affordable, and healthy.
+“Easy, delicious, and affordable.
 I found this while looking for vegetarian recipes that are high in protein and low in fat.
 It checks those boxes while tasting awesome.
 I personally like to really pack on the red pepper flakes.
 Great recipe!
 Love this dish!”

 —Maddie